etlweather/understanding-networking/chapter-internet.md

 ## The world-wide-web
-The world-wide-web - commonly referred to as "the web" - is a set of computer service over the Internet network where individuals and corporations make data available in the form of pages with links to other pages.
+The world-wide-web - commonly referred to as "the web" - is a set of computer services over the Internet network where individuals and corporations make data available in the form of pages with links to other pages.
 The pages may or may not contain multimedia content (images, sound, video, etc).